 Practical insights from the front line of NHS primary care management.

-These articles cover the operational and strategic challenges that come up most often in GP practice and PCN management — access, QOF, CQC, neighbourhood working, and more.
+Practical insights covering the operational and strategic challenges that come up most often in GP practice and PCN management — access, QOF, CQC, neighbourhood working, and more.
 Written from the inside, not from a boardroom.

 2026-04-08 1 min read